Code-Institute-Submissions/Phillip-Healy-cardboard_craic_SepResub/README.md

  null value that was causing the traceback error.
 Fixed that but correcting data in DB.
 - Had the add buttons on each page regardless of user logged in, this caused an error if you tried submitting anything as "created_by" is recorded using session user, and if you're not logged in there is no session user.
 An if statement fixed this.
 - Default text on registration page spilling over line on mobile view.
 Reduced text size on mobile viewport of these elements to compensate for this.
+- News items were having overhanging elements.
+Having creator info in a p was causing this.
+Switching to span fixed it
 - Footer was hanging in middle v-align on pages without much content.
 Flex and height: 100vh were supposed to eliminate this but didn't work.
 Creating containers for header, body, and footer and making position of footer absolute helped, but left some overhang at bottom.
 Went through a dozen sites like stack overflow and csswizard to try find a sollution and none were working on mobile and tablet and PC.
 Finally came across a sollution that calculated the window height minus